gardenjs/gardenjs/README.md

 - [feature] Use das-files from other modules (e.g. show carrots in custom project).
 - [task] Hide the Component code tab in the panel by setting an option in garden.config.js.
-- [task] Keep user state after refresh.
-  - [task] Store selection in panel nav for refresh or if another component is selected.
-  - [task] Store selection of stage for refresh or if another component is selected.
-  - [task] Reload only iFrame if nav link is selected twice.
 - [feature] Add testing library.
 E.g. [Testing Library](https://testing-library.com/).
 - [feature] Collect events and show in panel.
 - [feature] Bookmarks. (siehe ReactCosmos)